 Bárðarbunga's unique position under Vatnajökull, Europe's largest glacier, adds another dimension to its eruptions.
 Subglacial eruptions can cause rapid ice melt, leading to massive floods known as jökulhlaups, showcasing the intricate relationship between Iceland's volcanic and glacial landscapes.

 Bárðarbunga has a history of explosive eruptions and effusive lava flows.
-The most recent eruption occurred in 2014-2015, the Holuhraun eruption.
+The most recent eruption occurred in 2014-2015 just north of the glacier, the Holuhraun eruption.
 It produced extensive lava flows and created a new lava field, making it one of the largest eruptions in Iceland in recent history.
 It previously erupted in 1910.

 Due to its remote location in the highlands and rugged terrain, reaching Bárðarbunga volcano directly is difficult for visitors.
 However, some companies offer scenic flights over the Vatnajökull glacier, allowing travellers to observe the volcano from the air, providing a unique perspective on its immense size and glacial setting.

-Bárðarbunga is considered an active volcano; however, there are no indications that it will erupt in the near future.
+Bárðarbunga is considered an active volcano, one of the most active in Iceland after Grímsvötn, Katla and Hekla ; however, there are no indications that it will erupt in the near future.
 Local scientists constantly monitor the volcano systems throughout Iceland, and there are usually episodes of earthquakes giving warnings of an eruption.
 Monitoring systems include seismic monitoring, GPS, gas, and satellite observations to track any changes in volcanic activity and assess potential hazards.

 Volcano Monitoring and Preparedness